innovara/sysmotd/sysmotd/README.txt

 download the rpm package under rpmbuild/RPMS/noarch in this repo, and install it with dnf.

-    sudo dnf install sysmotd-0.0.1-1.fc37.noarch.rpm
+    sudo dnf install sysmotd-0.0.4-1.fc38.noarch.rpm

 If you rather not install a package from an unknown source, and I wouldn't blame you for that, you can clone this repo and, after inspecting the files listed under the structure section, copy them to their respective folders.
-Please note that if you do this, and you are running selinux enforced, you will have to fix the context of the files.
+Please note that if you do this, and you are running SElinux enforced, you will have to fix the context of the files.